sharewilly/sharewilly-wp/README.md

 ![Sharewilly Logo](https://github.com/sharewilly/sharewilly/blob/gh-pages/images/sharewilly-wp-plugin-m.png)

-# Sharewilly WP WordPress Plugin - Einfach teilen
+# Sharewilly WP WordPress Plugin - Einfach teilen - Simple sharing

 # Install Sharewilly-WP

 To add our Sharewilly WP WordPress Plugin to your WordPress site you can use the built-in plugin installer:

 1. Download this repository to your computer.
 Go to > "Clone or download" > "Download ZIP"
 2. Log in to your WP admin area.
 3. Go to Plugins > Add New.